BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 <img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/1a3bf401-8fc2-4c5e-9bee-486430fe5432">

-I feel that more explanation is needed for `Tasks` as the description is not so comprehensive.
+I feel like more explanation is needed for `Tasks` as the description is not so comprehensive.
 `Number of tasks in this batch` refer to how many assignments are there that one worker can accept and complete, in our case it is 3.
 `Number of assignments per task` refer to the number of assignments we publish for each HIT, in our case it is 1.
 As a result, `Total number of assignments in this batch` is the total number of assignments, in our case `3 (assignments for one worker) * 1 (number of assignment per HIT) = 3`.